hjmegens/hjmegens.github.io/_posts/2021-11-10-MPF-1B-remake.md

 tags: [Micro-Professor, MPF-1B, Z80, SBC, ROM]
 ---

 Clones or remakes of historical computer designs offers ways to hack the old hardware without the risk of destroying an original machine.
 Here I detail the remake of a small single-board Z80 computer, the Micro-Professor 1B.
-I own an original, but nevertheless decided to build a remake.

 ## Recreating a Micro-Professor